 We are required to communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit, significant audit findings, and certain internal control related matters that we identified during the audit.

-Fort Wayne, Indiana October 27, 2022
+Fort Wayne, Indiana October 30, 2023

-Hamil, Lehman; Sufandon
+tamil, Lehman; Sufandon

-United Way of DeKalb County, Inc. Statement of Financial Position June 30, 2022
+United Way of DeKalb County, Inc. Statements of Financial Position June 30, 2023 and 2022